Funbit/ets2-telemetry-server/Readme.md

 ### Supported games

-- Euro Truck Simulator 2 (32-bit or 64-bit) version 1.15+.
+- Euro Truck Simulator 2 (32-bit or 64-bit) version 1.15+ (Steam or Standalone).
 Multiplayer versions are supported as well.

 ### Tested browsers